antonander/cloud-developer/course-02/project/image-filter-starter-code/README.md

 Add your own domain name and have it point to the running services (try adding a subdomain name to point to the processing server)
 > !NOTE: Domain names are not included in AWS’ free tier and will incur a cost.

-## Deliver notes
+## Delivery notes

-- You can now access the endpoint thorugh: http://udagram-ander-dev-dev.us-east-1.elasticbeanstalk.com/filteredimage?image_url={IMAGE_URL}.
+- You can now access the endpoint through: http://udagram-ander-dev-dev.us-east-1.elasticbeanstalk.com/filteredimage?image_url={IMAGE URL}.
 - The screenshot of the elastic beanstalk application dashboard after deployement was placed inside the 'deplyment_screenshots', it is named 'DEPLOLYMENT_SS.png'.

 ### Credits